fanxyuyu/DoyleBot/README.md

   - dance
   - pout
   - smug

+**Others:**

+- 24 hour loop: a reminder message that shows every day at the same time

   *all interactions hava unique responses using it on the main bot and on another bot*